Ch. 6 Education

 1. Durkheim: Education is a secondary agent of socialisation.

 Durkheim believes that education passes on society’s culture, norms, and values to each new generation.
 This is done through the Hidden Curriculum and Formal Curriculum.
-As a result of the educational process, value consensus and collective conscience is passed on.
+As a result of the educational process, value consensus and collective conscience are passed on.
 This ensures that social solidarity is achieved.

 2. Parsons: Universalistic Values

-Education system helps children bridge the gap between an environment based on particularistic values to one based on universalistic values.
+The education system helps children bridge the gap between an environment based on particularistic values to one based on universalistic values.

 Universalistic values – Rules and values that apply equally to all members of society, regardless of who they are.